cdk/nwo-openscience-2024/smp.md

 Modelled after the eScience Center [2023 template](https://www.esciencecenter.nl/wp-content/uploads/2023/01/SS-2023-3.-Template-Software-Management-Plan-2023.docx).

 This software management plan covers two aspects of this project.
-First, it will cover the Chemistry Development Kit (CDK) itself, but with also cover the management of software patches developed in this project.
-The tools this project will upgrade are not under our direct control, but each is open source, and for several we are in direct contact with the developers.
+First, it will cover the Chemistry Development Kit (CDK) itself, but will also cover the management of software patches developed in this project.
+The tools in this project will upgrade are not under our direct control, but each is open source, and for several we are in direct contact with the developers.

 ## 1. Please provide a brief description of your software, stating its purpose and intended user community.